pr-rithwik/shortest-path-comparision/README.md

 ### Algorithms Considered
-- BFS
+- default Bidirectional algorithm
-- Djikstra
+- Djikstra algorithm
-- Bellman-Ford
+- Djikstra Bidirectional algorithm
-- Floyd-Warshall
+- Bellman-Ford algorithm

 ### Overview of Procedure
 - We are framing this as a Search Problem.